“We’re friends, right?” asked Noella.

 “Yes, I’m sure you are.”

-“Then, we are going to just go until we figure it out.
-If we’re being guided, we’ll go where we need to go, but now, we should get some sleep.”
+“Then, we are going to keep going until we figure it out.
+If we’re being guided, we’ll go where we need to, but now, we should get some sleep.”

 Noella took off her cloak and her extra dress.
 The bed was as comfortable as it looked, and she was soon asleep.
 She woke to bird song.
 At first, not sure where she was, she heard movement and peeked over the covers.
 Joel was stoking the fire.
 Oh, that’s right; we left last night.
-She wondered if they were worried.
-She hoped not, but how could they not worry.
+She wondered if her family was worried.
+She hoped not, but how could they not be.

 “You’re awake.
 Good,” Joel began when Noella interrupted.